hasura/graphql-engine/docs/graphql/cloud/projects/move-project-v2.rst

 During the update process Hasura Cloud will need to place your project in a "Maintenance mode" till the process is complete.

-When **Cloud maintenance mode** is enabled, all Hasura Cloud project actions such as updating env vars, transferring ownership, etc. will be disabled.
+When **Cloud maintenance mode** is enabled, all Hasura Cloud actions such as updating env vars, transferring ownership, etc. will be disabled.

 When **Server maintenance mode** is enabled, all actions updating the project metadata such as tracking tables, adding relationships, etc. will be disabled.